What do we at Gengenie Research need to get started on your Scottish Family History?

 We could uncover a bigamous marriage or a court case your ancestor may have been involved in.
 Perhaps you have you heard your family members chatting about an incident you have never heard about?

 Family skeletons can stay buried for generations before a researcher uncovers that elusive document or court record which spills the beans on your family scandal.
-Gengenie Research can help you uncover the fact from the fiction of your Scottish Family Tree so why not get in touch on our contact page to learn about your Scottish Family Tree.
+We can help you uncover the fact from the fiction of your Scottish Family History.

 *Names have been changed for privacy.